Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness for sCE and sTE

-Before going on, we need to give a meaning to equation~\eqref{formulation_randomPDE} for every $t$, for a certain fixed (i.\,e.\ independent of $\varphi$) version of $\td{u}_\omega$ (see Remark~\ref{techrmk}).
-For this we need the following Lemma.
-We denote by $\mc{B}_b$ the set of Borel bounded functions and $H^{-1}(B_R):=(W^{1,2}_0(B_R))^*$.
+Before going on, we need to give a meaning to equation~\eqref{formulation_randomPDE} for every~$t$, for a certain fixed (i.e.~independent of~$\varphi$) modification of $\td{u}^\omega$ (see Remark~\ref{techrmk}).
+To this end, we establish the next lemma, in which we denote by $\mc{B}_b$ the set of bounded Borel functions and $H^{-1}(B_R)\coloneqq (W^{1,2}_0(B_R))^*$.